Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

     return hs.PredictResponse(outputs={"y": y})
 ```

+> Note: `Manager` interacts with a runtime via RPC.
+To write your own handlers you should understand our [Protobuf files][hydro-serving-protos].

 ### Defining model

 Because our model will be run inside a raw python container, it won't contain any required dependencies such as `keras` or `tensorflow`.
 Let's create a `requirements.txt` for that.